 The University of Texas at Dallas has a 12.0% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 69.4% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-One of the unique characteristics of the The University of Texas at Dallas neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 100.0% of the neighborhoods in America.
+The The University of Texas at Dallas neighborhood stands out for having an average per capita income lower than 100.0% of the neighborhoods in the United States.
 In a nation where 1 out of every 4 children lives in poverty, the The University of Texas at Dallas neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 One of the really unique and interesting things about the look and setting of the The University of Texas at Dallas neighborhood is that it is almost entirely dominated by large apartment buildings, such as apartment complexes or high-rise apartments.
 96.4% of the residential real estate here is classified as such.
 This puts this neighborhood on the map as having a higher proportion of large apartment buildings than 99.3% of all neighborhoods in America.